Cost of LPN Programs & Schools

 federal student aid

-For more information on federal student loans, visit the official website at: http://studentaid.ed.gov/
+For more information on federal student loans, visit the official website.

-If student loans and other forms of financial aid do not cover costs, there are other loans that can be applied for.
-Oftentimes, these loans can be borrowed by parents directly or with the help of a cosigner.
+If student loans and other forms of financial aid do not cover costs, other loans can be applied for.
+Often, these loans can be borrowed by parents directly or with the help of a cosigner.

 Work-Study Program